samomidi/Predicting-Oxygen-intake---R-and-SAS-bootstrapping-/README.md

 The following plots show the time taken against the log of the number of resamples for each of the R bootstrapping functions.
 It is clear that in all cases the optimized function is much faster, but also that, at a high enough number of resamples, parallelization can further increase the function's efficiency:
 ![R Benchmarking](/Plots/Plot2.png)
 ![R Benchmarking](/Plots/Plot3.png)
+  (Further measurements for the unoptimized lmboot function were not performed due to the extremely long time they would have taken)